that the Savasana posture provides but because the relaxation posture is not the same for everyone, YogaYe

 Lying on the right side

-This posture is recommended for pregnant women with more than 20 weeks of pregnancy.
+This posture is recommended for pregnant women more than 20 weeks pregnant.
 This reduces the pressure on the inferior vena cava.
-It is also a good option for people with back pain (it relaxes the lower back and relieves sciatic pain), gastric reflux or respiratory problems.
+It is also a good option for people with back pain (it allows the lower back to relax and relieves sciatic pain), gastric reflux or respiratory problems.

 En prone position or posture of the corpse face down